 INSPECTION REPORTS

-31. Authorised Inspectors shall be required to prepare a full report on each boarding and inspection they carry out pursuant to these procedures, including any supporting information.
-[The Commission shall develop a format for boarding and inspection reports in the intersessional period following the 6th Meeting of the Commission.]
-The Authorities of the Inspection Vessel from which the boarding and inspection was carried out shall transmit a copy of the boarding and inspection report to the Authorities of the Fishing Vessel subject to the inspection, as well as the Commission, within 3 (three) full working days of the completion of the boarding and inspection.
+27. Authorised Inspectors shall be required to prepare a full report on each boarding and inspection they carry out pursuant to these procedures, including any supporting information and any statement from the master of the fishing vessel.
+The Authorities of the Inspection Vessel from which the boarding and inspection was carried out shall transmit a copy of the boarding and inspection report to the Authorities of the Fishing Vessel subject to the inspection, as well as the Secretariat, within 3 (three) full working days of the completion of the boarding and inspection.
 Where it is not technically possible for the Authorities of the Inspection Vessel to provide such report to the Authorities of the Fishing Vessel within this timeframe, the Authorities of the Inspection Vessel shall inform the Authorities of the Fishing Vessel and shall specify the time period within which the report will be provided.

-32. The report shall include the name(s) and authority of the inspector(s) and clearly identify any observed activity or condition that the Authorised Inspectors believe to be a violation of the Convention or conservation and management measures in force and indicate the nature of specific factual evidence of such violation.
+28. The report shall include the name(s) and authority of the inspector(s) and clearly identify any observed activity or condition that the Authorised Inspectors believe to be a violation of the Convention or conservation and management measures in force and indicate the nature of specific factual evidence of such violation.